 - Remove lamb from grill, cover with foil and let rest for 10 minutes before carving.

-- To cook in the oven, prepare lamb the same way.
-Preheat oven to 325°F and roast in a roasting pan until internal temperature reaches 140ºF, approximately 2 hours.
+- Set oven temperature to 325°F and roast in a roasting pan until internal temperature reaches 135ºF.
+This can take up to 2 hours.
+Let roast rest for 10 minutes before carving.

 My mother always made this, alittle different but always good and filling, especially when you have alot to feed!
 This is one of my favorite dishes.I love all your recipes.
 They are good and easy to make.